-"Use of Kitchen" includes 1 staff member.
-Our current price is $32.30 per hour with a 4-hours minimum rental time.
-Please check with your Food Service Manager for kitchen availability.
+The "Use of Kitchen" includes 1 kitchen staff member.
+Our current price is $33.00 per hour with a minimum of 4 hours rental.
+Please check with your School Food Service Manager for kitchen availability.
 Service times requested cannot interfere with Student services Breakfast, Lunch, Snack or Supper programs.
 To place a request the Principal or organization must have an account with OFNS.
-For ongoing program that require less than 4 hours a day kitchen rental we will work with your organization and try to accommodate.
-All requests must be placed at least 8 days prior to event date.
+We will try to accommodate ongoing programs that require less than the 4 hrs. a day rental period.
+All requests must be placed at least 8 days before the event date.

 There are two methods of Payment “My School Budget” or “Organizational Check “.
-All schools will use their budget codes to process request or (SIIPS).
+All schools will use their budget codes to process a request or Small items Payment Process (SIPP).
 Outside Non-Profit organizations will submit a check with a copy of the invoice.
-Invoices are automatically generated 3-5 days after event date.
+Invoices are generated 3-5 days after event date.

-Principal/Teacher in Charge /Director or Chef operating the afterschool program are responsible for students while working in the kitchen.
+The Principal, Teacher in Charge, Director, or Chef operating the afterschool program is responsible for students while working in the kitchen.

 If you already have an account sign-in on the Special Events Catering page to place your request.